Vice-Chancellor and Chief Executive

 He was awarded a Doctor of Veterinary Medicine in 2002, and has been awarded Fellowships of the Institute of Biology, the Royal Agricultural Society, The Royal Society for the Encouragement of Arts, Manufacturers and Commerce, The Royal College of Veterinary Surgeons and The Royal Society of Edinburgh.
 He has been awarded research prizes by The Wellcome Trust, British Veterinary Association, British Small Animal Veterinary Association, Royal Agricultural Society and Saltire Society of Scotland.

-He is chairman of the Innovation and Growth Policy Network of Universities UK and the Universities Vocational Awards Council.
-He is chairman of the Hatfield Town Regeneration project and a Board member of the Hertfordshire Local Enterprise Partnership and a Non-Executive Director of the Centre for Innovation Excellence in Livestock.
+He is UUK Vice-President (England and Northern Ireland), and is chairman of the Hatfield Town Regeneration project.
+He is also a Non-Executive Director of the Centre for Innovation Excellence in Livestock.
 He was made Commander of the Order of the British Empire (CBE) in 2011.